-10 List of known open issues
+10 List of Known Open Issues

-The Technical Committee will put any effort in solving the following issues before the RoboCup 2016 competition (\ denotes urgent issues)
+The Technical Committee will put any effort in solving the following issues for the next competitions (\ denotes more urgent issues):

-- \ Models of victims in Gazebo.

-- \ Support for cameras via GazeboUsarSim.

-- Distance mode for WSS.

-- \ Check models of robots and sensor configurations (especially, battery, sonar, and gps).

-- Segregation of robots of a team within ROS.

-- \ Create sample of launch file.

-- \ Check "gazebo-white-ip": list of IP addresses that can access Gazebo and that should be disabled for prevent cheating.
+- New ROS node substituting WSS. - \ Check models of robots and sensor configurations (especially, battery, sonar, and gps). - Segregation of robots of a team within ROS. - \ Create sample of launch file. - \ Check "gazebo-white-ip": list of IP addresses that can access Gazebo and that should be disabled for prevent cheating.